 On this page

-If you export capital goods or services, you run a huge risk if a foreign buyer fails to pay, for example, due to political events such as war or expropriation.
+Do you export capital goods or services?
+You run a huge risk if a foreign buyer fails to pay, for example, due to political events such as war or expropriation.
 In cases like these, business owners that export capital goods or services from the Netherlands can have their transactions insured by the Dutch government through export insurance.
 Government insurance schemes are for large transactions or ones with long turnaround times or in high-risk countries for which no coverage options are available on the market.

 When do you qualify?